apocalyptech/eschalon_utils/README.md

 Ideally, report issues on the issue tracker.

-Feel free to email me at `pez@apocalyptech.com` if you've got questions / concerns.
-I'm also logged in to `irc.freenode.net` as the user "sekhmet" if you'd prefer that.
+Feel free to contact me at https://apocalyptech.com/contact.php if you've got questions/concerns!